-Of the 322 undertakings that received aid in the 2017 accounting year, 891 installations produced products eligible for aid.
-More than half of them (460 installations) participate in the emissions trading scheme (see Table 3).
-The proportion of installations subject to emissions trading that were eligible for aid was comparable to the previous years.
+Of the 322 undertakings that received aid in the 2018 accounting year, 898 installations produced products eligible for aid.
+More than half of them (481 installations) participate in the emissions trading scheme (see Table 3).
+In previous years, the share of installations subject to emissions trading eligible for aid was at the same level, with a slight increase in the number of installations subject to emissions trading in the chemical industry compared to 2017.
+This is mainly due to polymerisation plants being included in emissions trading in Germany in 2018.

-In the chemical industry, 290 out of 484 installations (60 percent) are not subject to emissions trading.
-These installations received 69 percent of the aid in this industry.
+In the chemical industry, 271 out of 486 installations (56 percent) are not subject to emissions trading.
+These installations received 66 percent of the aid in this industry.
 The reason for this is that many of the electricity-intensive processes do not discharge significant amounts of greenhouse gases and are therefore not subject to emissions trading.
 In addition, many chemical sites are supplied from centralised power and steam sources to which the emissions trading obligation is limited.

-The same applies to the non-ferrous metal industry - about 73 percent of the installations here (77 out of 105) are not included in the emissions trading scheme.
-These are often installations that have no primary emissions (e.g. cold rolling or pressing plants - i.e. forming plants), or installations that do not achieve the required rated thermal input.
-These installations account for only an eleven percent share of the aid amount available to this industry.
+The same applies to the non-ferrous metal industry - about 73 percent of the installations here (81 out of 111) are not included in the emissions trading scheme.
+These are often installations that have no primary emissions (e. g. cold rolling or pressing plants - i.e. forming plants), or installations that do not achieve the required rated thermal input.
+However, these installations account for only a twelve percent share of the aid amount available to this industry.
 This is mainly because the major beneficiaries in the non-ferrous metal industry - the installations for aluminium production through electrolysis - are also subject to emissions trading.

-Table 3: Total number of installations per industry in 2017, showing those subject to emissions trading and those not
+Table 3: Total number of installations per industry in 2018, showing those subject to emissions trading and those not

-Industry (FDC) Number of Of w Of which in industry
+Industry Number of Of w hich Share of aid in industry

-Industry (EPC) installations ETS Non-ETS ETS Non-ETS
+(EPC) (EPC) installations Non-ETS ETS Non-ETS

-Chemical industry 484 194 290 31% 69%
+Chemical industry 486 215 271 34% 66%

-Iron and steel 155 109 46 93% 7%
+Iron and steel 156 107 49 93% 7%

-Non-ferrous metals 105 28 77 89% 11%
+Non-ferrous metals 111 30 81 88% 12%

 Paper 139 129 10 95% 5%

-Clothing 8 0 8 0% 100%
+Clothing 6 0 6 0% 100%

-Total 891 460 431 67% 33%
+Total 898 481 417 69% 31%